WordPress ‘Single’ theme

 The Contact Form 7 WordPress plugin can be used to create a contact page (combined with the Contact Form 7 Honeypot plugin if the Akismet anti-spam plugin is not used).
 It’s better not to title the contact page as contact — choose a different title.

-The theme should now be up and running.
+The theme should now be up and running exactly as it is on this website.

 Adding images to Posts and Pages